aram432/homework_0131/README.md

 I see very little reason to spend $199 for marginally better accuracy than something like pedometer.
 The same goes for speed and calories; there is little reason that socks have to do the job - there are plenty of smart watch, smartphone application, health wristband that does the same or better.
 Even if I did want such information, altitude, cadence or foot landing technique are too much of an information that need to be "interpreted" to regular audience.

 These socks are not suitable for daily use as well.
 We normally do not wear the socks again before washing them - I would certainly be intimidated to "regularly" wash expensive socks that comes with Bluetooth.
-A "dedicated mobile application that monitors and guides you through real-time audio cues while you run" is certainly not for daily use when we commute everyday.
+A "dedicated mobile application that monitors and guides you through real-time audio cues while you run" is not for daily use when we commute everyday.

 http://store.sensoriafitness.com/sensoria-fitness-smart-socks